Court action on Texas' migrant arrest law leads to confusion at the US-Mexico border

 McALLEN, Texas (AP) — A dizzying volley of courtroom maneuvers over a Texas law that would allow the state to arrest and deport people who enter the U.S. illegally sowed confusion at the nation's border with Mexico on Wednesday as sheriffs, police chiefs and migrants waited for direction.

 Texas faced skeptical questioning during a hearing before a three-judge panel of the 5th U.S. Circuit Court of Appeals that ended without a ruling, leaving Texas' new law on hold for now.
 It was part of a flurry of activity that included a decision from the U.S. Supreme Court that allowed the law to take effect for several hours Tuesday.
-And regardless of how the three-judge panel rules, the legal saga won't be over.
+And regardless of how the three-judge panel rules, the legal saga over Texas Republican Gov. Greg Abbott's latest escalation to prevent illegal border crossings won't be over.

 Yolanis Campo, 42-year-old, traveled from Colombia and crossed the Rio Grande to enter the U.S. from Mexico with her 16-year-old daughter and was processed by Border Patrol agents.
 They released her with an ankle bracelet to pursue her immigration case.
 She recommended other migrants take another route because of the confusion over Texas' law.